GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

   deferred domains, all DIER fields, and application-owned NVIC state.
 - Timer IRQ-source enablement remains explicit through `TIM_SetIRQSources()` and is never part of `tim_config_t`.
-- `TIM_DeConfig()` clears NVIC delivery state, pulses the matching RCC reset, and leaves the Timer clock gate disabled.
+- `TIM_DeConfig()` requires an enabled application-owned clock, pulses the matching RCC reset, and leaves clock-gate and NVIC state unchanged.
 - `TIM_ConfigDelay1MHz()` validates a 72 MHz Timer kernel clock and applies the canonical dedicated polling-delay configuration through `TIM_Config()`.
 - `TIM_DelayUs()` and `TIM_DelayMs()` exist as blocking polling helpers for